samwell-ho/openpgp-ca/doc/src/keys-create.md

 is not ideal for every use case.
-For example, in some organizations, the CA admin may want to avoid ever having access to users' private key material, so they can never be coerced into hading those keys over to a third party.
+For example, in some organizations, the CA admin may want to avoid ever having access to users' private key material, so they can never be coerced into handing those keys over to a third party.

 ## Part 1: Tasks on the OpenPGP CA admin machine